-21 Feb What is a Camino?
+21 Feb Camino or Cammino?
 Part 1: History and Geography

 I set up the St Francis Quest Facebook page, and before even setting foot in Italy, someone wrapped me over the knuckles for using the term, “Camino”, in the context of walking The Way of St Francis, and not doing the pilgrimage that ends in Santiago.